-Many health insurance carriers – particularly smaller, newer companies – are facing financial difficulties as a result of the risk corridors shortfall.
-CO-OPs are particularly vulnerable because they’re all start-ups and tend to be relatively small.
-All of the CO-OPs that have announced closures since October 1 have attributed their failure to the risk corridor payment shortfall.
+Many health insurance carriers – particularly smaller, newer companies – faced financial difficulties as a result of the risk corridors shortfall.
+CO-OPs were particularly vulnerable because they were all start-ups and tended to be relatively small.
+All of the CO-OPs that announced closures in the last quarter of 2015 attributed their failure to the risk corridor payment shortfall.

 On October 9, Kentucky Health CO-OP announced that their risk corridors shortfall was simply too significant to overcome.
 (The CO-OP was supposed to receive $77 million, but was only going to get $9.7 million as a result of the shortfall.)
-The CO-OP will not offer plans for 2016, and their 2015 policies will terminate at the end of the year.
-This means about 51,000 people in Kentucky will have to shop for new coverage for 2016, as they will not be able to keep their Kentucky Health CO-OP plans.
+The CO-OP did not offer plans for 2016, and their 2015 policies terminated at the end of the year.
+About 51,000 CO-OP members in Kentucky had to shop for new coverage for 2016.

-Two days later, on October 16, Colorado Health OP was decertified from the exchange by the Colorado Division of Insurance, resulting in the CO-OP’s demise; Colorado Health OP’s 80,000 individual members will all need to transition to new carriers for 2016.
+Two days later, on October 16, Colorado Health OP was decertified from the exchange by the Colorado Division of Insurance, resulting in the CO-OP’s demise; Colorado Health OP’s 80,000 individual members all needed to transition to new carriers for 2016.

 Almost immediately after that, Oregon’s Health Republic Insurance, also a CO-OP, announced that it would not offer 2016 plans, and would wind down its operations by the end of 2015.
-Health Republic currently has 15,000 members.
+Health Republic had 15,000 members.

 On October 22, The South Carolina Department of Insurance announced that Consumers Choice would voluntarily wind down its operations by year-end, and would not sell plans for 2016.
 Consumers Choice was run by the same CEO – Jerry Burgess – as Community Health Alliance in Tennessee.
-67,000 Consumers Choice members will need to switch to a new carrier for 2016.
-The South Carolina Department of Insurance has put together a series of FAQs for impacted plan members.
+67,000 Consumers Choice members had to switch to a new carrier for 2016.

-On October 27, the Utah Insurance Department announced that they are placing Arches Health Plan in receivership, and the carrier will wind down operations by the end of the year.
-Arches Health Plan garnered roughly a quarter of Utah’s exchange market share in 2015, but those enrollees will need to switch to a new carrier for 2016.
+On October 27, the Utah Insurance Department announced that they were placing Arches Health Plan in receivership, and the carrier would wind down operations by the end of the year.
+Arches Health Plan garnered roughly a quarter of Utah’s exchange market share in 2015, but those enrollees had to switch to a new carrier for 2016.

 On October 30, just two days before the start of the 2016 open enrollment period, the Arizona Department of Insurance announced that Meritus would cease selling and renewing coverage, and existing plans would terminate at the end of 2015.
-Healthcare.gov removed Meritus plans from the exchange website, and current enrollees — who comprise roughly a third of the private plan enrollees in the Arizona exchange – will need to obtain new coverage for 2016.
-Meritus was unique in that they allowed people to enroll off exchange year-round up until late-summer 2015.
+Healthcare.gov removed Meritus plans from the exchange website, and current enrollees — who comprised roughly a third of the private plan enrollees in the Arizona exchange at that point — had to obtain new coverage for 2016.
+Meritus was unique in that they allowed people to enroll off-exchange year-round up until late-summer 2015.
 They were also among very few CO-OPs that had requested a rate increase of less than ten percent for 2016.

 In May 2016, state regulators in Ohio announced that InHealth Mutual would shut down and that members would have a 60 day special enrollment period to select a new plan.

-In July 2016, state regulators in Connecticut announced that HealthyCT would shut down at the end of 2016 (employer groups will be able to keep their coverage through the renewal date in 2017, as long as the plan’s renewal date in 2016 was July or earlier).
+In July 2016, state regulators in Connecticut announced that HealthyCT would shut down at the end of 2016 (employer groups were able to keep their coverage through the renewal date in 2017, as long as the plan’s renewal date in 2016 was July or earlier).

 In July 2016, state regulators in Oregon announced that Oregon Health CO-OP would shut down at the end of July 2016.